modelica/AsianModelicaConference2022/README.md

 # Registration

 Please register the hybrid conference according to your situation: either virtual or physical, general participant or presenter.
-The early bird ticket is available from August 23 to October 23, 2022.
+The early bird ticket in Japanese Yen is available from August 23 to October 23, 2022.

 If you plan to attend the virtual conference, please register at
 * [Early bird: Virtual conferecen registration](https://whova.com/portal/registration/amcv_202211/)